uptane/deployment-considerations/key_management.md

 ##### Metadata expiration times

 The Uptane Standard requires all metadata files to have expiration times in order to prevent or limit freeze attacks.
-If ECUs know the time, then attackers can not indefinitely replay outdated metadata, and hence, images.
+If ECUs know the time, then attackers cannot indefinitely replay outdated metadata, and hence, images.
 In general, the expiration date for a metadata file depends on how often it is updated.
-The more often that it is updated, then the faster it SHOULD expire, so that MitM attackers are unable to execute freeze attacks for too long.
+The more often that it is updated, then the faster it SHOULD expire, so that man-in-the-middle attackers are unable to execute freeze attacks for too long.
 Even if it is not updated frequently, it SHOULD expire after a bounded period of time, so that stolen or lost keys can be revoked and replaced.

 Since the Root role keys are expected to be revoked and replaced relatively rarely, its metadata file MAY expire after a relatively long time, such as one year.